 Accordingly, in this course, absences, tardiness, or early departure are considered de facto evidence of non-participation.
 Three tardies, and/or early departures (including putting head on the desk and closing one's eyes) equal one absence.
-Three or more absences without advance permission or a doctor's note on letterhead will result in 0 points for Class Participation.
+Class Participation grades are taken daily and any unexcused absence will result in a 0 for that day.
+Three or more absences without advance permission or a doctor's note on letterhead will result in 0 points for Class Participation in the final grade.